Sort & Filter in Excel

 Two new options will now appear.

-Add current selection to filter will not be automatically selected – in this example, if order to filter both green and blue rows, we would have to select it manually.
+Add current selection to filter will not be automatically selected; in this example, in order to filter both green and blue rows, we would have to select it manually.

-Custom filters will enable us even greater control over filtering:
+Custom filters will enable us to have even greater control over filtering:

 Custom AutoFilter